sknimo/modeling-and-simulation-of-the-relaxation-of-a-chain-in-a-plastic-melt/notes_on_numerical_implementation.md

  This makes it evident that we are dealing with a matrix of the form
  $AP^{j+1} = BP^{j}$

- Let us now try to build the $A$ matrix with just a chain having 7 nodes.
+ Let us now  build the $A$ matrix with just a chain having 7 nodes.
 The solution at the end of the chain is known, given by the boundary conditions.
 So we just have the 5 internal nodes to evaluate the PDE at those points.